-Techniques I-II
+Techniques I-II (3 cr.)
+(3 cr.)
 Provides instructional assistants who are not already employed in a school situation with the supervised practical experience necessary for effective assistance to the classroom teacher.
 Supervised experience with children at selected schools, child care centers, and other institutions of learning to give prospective instructional assistants opportunities to observe, participate in & evaluate the interaction of teachers, instructional assistants and children.
 Lectures will include preparation for practicum experiences, and the review and evaluation of those experiences.
 Lect.
 2 hrs., Lab.
 2 hrs., Total 4 hrs. per wk.

-EDUC 186 Child Study
+EDUC 186 Child Study (3 cr.)
 Prerequisite PSYC 130.
 An advanced course in child development including methods of child study, theories of child development, implications for direct work with children, and a case study of an individual child.
 Lect.
 2 hrs., Lab.
 3 hrs., Total 5 hrs. per wk.

-EDUC 190 Coordinated Internship (see page 91)
+EDUC 190 Coordinated Internship (1-5 cr.) (see page 95)

-EDUC 197 Cooperative Education (see page 91)

-EDUC 198 Seminar and Project (see page 91)
+- EDUC 197 Cooperative Education (1-5 cr.) (see page 95) - EDUC 198 Seminar and Project (1-5 cr.) (see page 95)